bw-spotify-song/ui-sahar/README.md

 # ui-sahar

-1: HTML / CSS

-HTML/CSS site is deployed.
+1: HTML/CSS site is deployed.
 Student laid out all elements of the design.
 Note: there may be visible user interface inconsistencies across the project, but all elements are on the page.

 2: Responsiveness Deployed site is responsive to width of browser.
 All elements are visible at any width of the screen.
 There is a usable layout at desktop 1000px+ and mobile 500px-.